-1. To give an overview of the requirements in the Localism Act 2011 to prepare an annual pay policy statement.
-The draft policy statement sets out the anticipated position as at 1st April, 2012.
+To give an overview of the requirements in the Localism Act 2011 to prepare an annual pay policy statement and approve the annual updated statement for consideration by Council on 27th February 2013.
+The draft policy statement sets out the anticipated position as at 1st April, 2013.